PetterS/quickjs/README.md

 For full functionality, please see `test_quickjs.py`

 # Developing
+This project uses a git submodule for the upstream code, so clone it with the `--recurse-submodules` option.

 Use a `poetry shell` and `make test` should work from inside its virtual environment.